shinokada/svelte-bootstrap-svg-icons/README.md

 ## Docs

-Please see the [Svelte Bootstrap SVG Icons documentation](https://svelte-bootstrap-svg-icons.codewithshin.com/) for more details on using the icons in your Svelte application.
+See the [Svelte Bootstrap SVG Icons documentation](https://svelte-bootstrap-svg-icons.codewithshin.com/) to learn more.

 ## Icons